EXTEND-IA

 Bottom Line

-Endovascular thrombectomy with the Solitaire device significantly improved early reperfusion, functional outcomes, and reduced infarct growth compared to IV tPA alone in patients with large-vessel occlusion and favorable imaging profile.
+Endovascular thrombectomy with the Solitaire FR device significantly improved early reperfusion, functional outcomes, and reduced infarct growth compared to IV tPA alone in patients with large-vessel occlusion and favorable imaging profile.

 Major Points